Best Email to Notion Tools in 2026 (Complete Comparison)

 The Verdict

-Among the purpose-built options, Quicktion stands out for offering both forwarding and a Gmail add-on — giving you the most flexibility in how you save emails to Notion.
+Among the purpose-built options, Quicktion stands out for offering both forwarding and a Gmail add-on, giving you the most flexibility in how you save emails to Notion.

-Quicktion lets you forward emails or use the Gmail add-on to save messages directly to any Notion database.
+Quicktion lets you forward emails or use the Gmail add-on to save messages to Notion, Google Sheets, Airtable, Linear, or Trello.
 No code required.

 Leandro Zubrezki